begavett/residual-reserve/README.md

 Reserve using Cross-Sectional Data</em></small>
 ================
 Brandon Gavett, Ph.D.
 Department of Neurology, University of California Davis

-date: “2025-07-25”
+2025-07-25

 ## Building a Residual